pythononwheels/icanhastypecheck/README.md

 	@typecheck
 	def foo(str_param_a, int_param_b):
 		"""
-			:type param_a: str
-			:type param_b: int
-			:rtype: bool
+			Some Docstring ...
 		 """
 		# Do Something
 		return True
 ```

-### Why is it called IcanHasType ?
+### Why is it called IcanHasTypeCheck ?

-BTW: The project name "IcanHasType" refers to the [famous lolcats](http://en.wikipedia.org/wiki/I_Can_Has_Cheezburger%3F)
+BTW: The project name "IcanHasTypeCheck" refers to the [famous lolcats](http://en.wikipedia.org/wiki/I_Can_Has_Cheezburger%3F)